Phoenix Sexual Harassment Attorney

 Contact a Phoenix Sexual Harassment Attorney

-At Phillips Law Group, our sexual harassment lawyers can evaluate your harassment claim to determine whether you have cause for legal recourse.This includes an investigation of the harassment, the employers response to the complaint, and the companys anti-harassment procedures and policies.
+At Phillips Dayes Law Firm PC, our sexual harassment lawyers can evaluate your harassment claim to determine whether you have cause for legal recourse.This includes an investigation of the harassment, the employers response to the complaint, and the companys anti-harassment procedures and policies.

 For more information on the legal rights which may be available to sexual harassment victims or to schedule a no-obligation consultation with one of our experienced Phoenix sexual harassment attorneys, complete the Case Evaluation form on this page.